Ortho-Games/OrthoGamesFramework/docs/Introduction.md

 Loaders

 - Provides basic boot for both server & client scripts.
-Each script implements a descendants module require and the functionality for each schedules start.
+Each script implements a descendants module require and the functionality for each schedules start calls.

 Server

-- Systems: Module scripts designed to operate on components.
+- Classes: Module scripts that are meant to build prebuilt objects by creating new entities and adding on default components.

+- Core: Groups of files for organization purposes.
+  - Group Folder: A folder for a group of related components folders.
+    - Components: A folder for holding component modules related to the group.
+    - Jobs: A folder for holding modules that return sandwich jobs for global jobs.
+    - Modules: Modules that contain libraries of functions related to the group.
-- Components: Module scripts that return Stew factories.
+    - Functions: Modules that return functions.
-- Modules: Random access modules for server side access only.
+    - Types: Modules that hold exported types used by the group.

 Client

-- Systems: Module scripts designed to operate on components.
+- Classes: Module scripts that are meant to build prebuilt objects by creating new entities and adding on default components.

+- Core: Groups of files for organization purposes.
+  - Group Folder: A folder for a group of related components folders, this folder can also house subgroups.
+    - Components: A folder for holding component modules related to the group.
+    - Jobs: A folder for holding modules that return sandwich jobs for global jobs.
+    - Modules: Modules that contain libraries of functions related to the group.
-- Components: Module scripts that return Stew factories.
+    - Functions: Modules that return functions.
-- Modules: Module scripts for client side access only.
+    - Enums: Modules that hold lists of predefined lists of categories.
+    - Types.lua: A module that hold exported types used by the group.

 Shared

+- Config: Folder for housing module files that provide configuration for various modules.
 - Modules

   - Schedules, this provides Sandwich schedule objects: